nical/blog/content/posts/lyon-1-0.md

 I suspect that most of the removed features had little to no users.
 If you depended on one of them, I suggest copying their implementation from `lyon 0.17` in your code.

 These removals relieve some maintenance burden and bring the whole package to a more consistent level of quality and robustness.
-Some of the half-baked parts contributed to my mental block around calling it a 1.0.
+Some of the half-baked parts contributed to my mental block around calling it a `1.0`.

-# Conclusion
+# Wrapping up

 `lyon 1.0.0` wasn't as big a release as, say, `0.15.0` in which the fill tessellator was rewritten.
-It isn't the end of a cycle or the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic `1.0` to reflect that the project is fairly stable.
+It isn't the end of a cycle nor the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic `1.0` to reflect that the project is fairly stable.

 I did rewrite the stroke tessellator to introduce the fancy variable width feature.
 That means there's realistically a bit of risk there of new bugs.
 I encourage you all to report them and I will do my best to fix them quickly.

-There are a number of lyon-related things I would like to do next some of which are venturing away from tessellated triangle meshes.
+There are a number of lyon-related things I would like to do next, some of which are venturing away from tessellated triangle meshes.
 I don't want to tease them out too soon as it may be a while before I get them into a workable state.
 Stay tuned!

 This symbolic milestone is as good a time as any to thank all of the people who contributed in small or in big ways to the project.
 So in chronological order, many thanks to: